CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_members/ct_kelley.md

 Prior to arriving at NCSU, Kelley was an assistant scientist (aka postdoc) at the US Army Mathematics Research Center in Madison WI.

-Kelley is a fellow of the Society for Industrial and Applied Mathematics (SIAM) and the American Assocaiation for the Advancement of Science (AAAS).
+Kelley is a Drexel Professor of Mathematics and is a fellow of the Society for Industrial and Applied Mathematics (SIAM) and the American Assocaiation for the Advancement of Science (AAAS).

 ## Research
 Kelley's research interests are in linear/nonlinear equations, radiative transfer problems, multilevel methods for integral equations, optimal control, optimization of noisy functions, flow in porous media, and computational quantum chemistry and physics.